 If you wish to donate these items please email email@example.com to see if we currently have space to take these items.
 We accept Holiday themed craft items in the month previous to the holiday.

-Binders, holiday decorations (only 1 month before holiday), craft books & magazines, sewing patterns, Ceramic/stone tile.
+Binders, holiday decorations (only 1 month before holiday), craft books & magazines, sewing patterns, ceramic/stone tile, cameras and photography equipment (we don't take digital cameras under 8 megapixels).

 Items we cannot accept: